winocc/LSM303/README.md

 Adafruit invests time and resources providing this open source code.
 Please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Kevin (KTOWN) Townsend for Adafruit Industries.
+Modified by Julien Aube (TTT) and Olivier Nicolas